seanpmaxwell/jet-schema/README.md

 - Much smaller and less complex than most schema-validation libraries.
 - Typesafety works both ways, you can either force a schema structure using a pre-defined type OR you can infer a type from a schema.
 - `new` and `test` functions provided automatically on every new schema.
-- Provides a `transform` wrapper function to modify values after before validating them.
+- Provides a `transform` wrapper function to modify values before validating them.
 - Works client-side or server-side.
 - Enums can be used for validation.
+- Date constructor can be used to automatically transform and validate any valid date value.
 - Doesn't require a compilation step (so still works with `ts-node`, unlike `typia`).
 <br/>